Octagon-AI/.github/profile/README.md

 ## Motivation

 Web3 has numerous challenges that can be significantly improved by AI, much like how AI enhances various aspects of Web2.
-Issues such as trading, liquidity provisioning, and lend/borrow optimizations can be handled far more efficiently with AI compared to hardcoded strategies, as well as being a lot more adaptable ([Link to post about more use cases](#)).
+Issues such as trading, liquidity provisioning, and lend/borrow optimizations can be handled far more efficiently with AI compared to hardcoded strategies, as well as being a lot more adaptable.
 The growing number of AI developers and infrastructure projects supporting AI agent creation shows a clear demand for these solutions.

 ## Problem Statement